PaNOSC-ViNYL/ase/doc/ase/atoms.rst

-.. module:: atoms
+.. module:: ase.atoms

 ================
 The Atoms object
 ================

-The :class:`~ase.atoms.Atoms` object is a collection of atoms.
+The :class:`Atoms` object is a collection of atoms.
 Here is how to define a CO molecule::

   from ase import Atoms